play-co/appnext/README.md

 	},
 ~~~

-To use Appnext to display an ad in your game, first use the [Appnext website](http://appnext.com) to create a new placement ID.
 Then you can edit your game JavaScript code to import the Appnext object:

 ~~~
 import plugins.appnext.appnext as appnext;